Welcome to the Saskatoon Police Service Citizens Online Police Reporting System.

 - To report a lost or stolen vehicle, please call the Saskatoon Police Service at 306-975-8300 or attend to the Front Desk of the Saskatoon Police Service between 8:00 a.m. – 5:00 p.m. daily.

 - During long weekends and holidays, reports submitted online may not be processed for a few days.

 For additional information, please review Citizen Online Police Report Frequently Asked Questions.

 Using the Saskatoon Police Service Police Online Citizen Reporting System, you can report the following incidents.
 Please choose from the list below and a definition will be provided.

 Upon completion of this report process you will:

 - See the words: "Your online police report has been submitted".

-- You will then immediately receive a temporary police report file number and an email informing you that we have received your report and that it is pending review.
+- You will immediately receive a temporary police report file number, and an email informing you that we have received your report and that it is pending review.
 A temporary file number will appear in this format: T11(for year)000999.
 Temporary file numbers cannot be used for insurance purposes.

 - If you do not receive an email with a temporary file number, please check your Spam or Junk-Email folder.